 Depending on the exclusion, limited or no disclosure may be required.

-There is also a requirement to notify the FMA if you are using the small offers exclusion.
-Notifications must be made within 1 month of the end of the accounting period in which the offer is made.
+There is also a requirement to give written notice to the FMA if you have relied on the small offers exclusion.
+Notifications must be made within 1 month after the end of the accounting period in which the offer was made.
+Refer to clause 17 of Schedule 8 to the Financial Market Conduct Regulations 2014 for the notification requirements.
+There is not a specific prescribed form to be completed.
+Notifications should be sent to the FMA at firstname.lastname@example.org with a subject line “Notification of small offer”.
 There is no need to notify us if you intend to raise capital using any of the other exclusions.
-See more on notifications.

 Making research and other information available to retail investors